DimitriPalmer22/Studio-Docs/Projects/Summer Project/The Demo.md

 - be free of bugs and glitches
 - Have proper collision (including any necessary invisible walls)
 - Have appropriate enemy placements and spawns
-- Keep the player occupied within the room
+- Keep the player occupied within the room for at least 30 seconds if they are a new player
 - not be too difficult or too easy